banacchini/banacchini/README.md

 ### [🎧 SeasonifyFM 📊](https://github.com/banacchini/SeasonifyFM)
 Have you ever wondered how do your seasons sound like?
 Discover the patterns behind your listening habits and see who do you listen to in each of the seasons!
 Includes:
--Fetching and analyzing Last.fm streaming history data -Discovering Seasonal Artists and Displaying Them -Displaying Monthly Distribution of Streams for an Artist
+- Fetching and analyzing Last.fm streaming history data
+- Discovering Seasonal Artists and Displaying Them
+- Displaying Monthly Distribution of Streams for an Artist

 ## Group Projects 👨‍👩‍👧‍👦